-- And; with Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Carcinoid; NET; neuroendocrine tumor - Carcinoma; carcinoma NOS; adenocarcinoma; adenocarcinoma NOS; intestinal type adenocarcinoma 8140 - De novo; frank adenocarcinoma (obsolete) - Familial polyposis; familial adenomatous polyposis (FAP) 8220 - Intramucosal; lateral extension within the mucosal layer of the GI tract - Invasion through colon wall; extension through colon wall; transmural - Note: The term "transmural" is used to describe extension through all layers of the wall, but not past the wall OR extension through the serosa into the mesentery.
-Read the pathology report carefully.

-- Mucinous; mucoid; mucous; colloid - Neuroendocrine carcinoma; NEC - Polyp; adenoma; polyp NOS; adenomatous polyp Note 1: The term "polyp" means projecting from a surface.
-Note 2: There are many kinds of polyps.
-Most common are adenomas, which are part of the adenoma-cancer sequence.
-Note 3: Other types of polyps include hyperplastic, juvenile, Peutz-Jeghers and serrated adenoma/polyp. - Serosa; visceral peritoneum - Simultaneous; existing at the same time; concurrent; prior to first course treatment - Site; topography - Tumor; mass; tumor mass; lesion; neoplasm - The terms tumor, mass, tumor mass, lesion, and neoplasm are not used in a standard manner in clinical diagnoses, scans, or consults.
-Disregard the terms unless there is a physician's statement that the term is malignant/cancer - These terms are used ONLY to determine multiple primaries - Do not use these terms for casefinding or determining reportability - Type; subtype; variant
+- And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Carcinoid; NET; neuroendocrine tumor - Carcinoma; adenocarcinoma; - o A histology type must be stated for these terms to be equal - o Example: Mucinous carcinoma and mucinous adenocarcinoma are both coded 8480 - De novo; frank adenocarcinoma (obsolete) - Familial polyposis; familial adenomatous polyposis (FAP) 8220 - Intramucosal; lateral extension within the mucosal layer of the GI tract - Invasion through colon wall; extension through colon wall; transmural - Note: The term "transmural" is used to describe extension through all layers of the wall, but not past the wall OR extension through the serosa into the mesentery.
+Read the pathology report carefully. - Mucinous; mucoid; mucous; colloid - Neuroendocrine carcinoma; NEC - Polyp; adenoma; polyp NOS; adenomatous polyp - Note 1: The term "polyp" means projecting from a surface. - Note 2: There are many kinds of polyps.
+Most common are adenomas, which are part of the adenoma-cancer sequence. - Note 3: Other types of polyps include hyperplastic, juvenile, Peutz-Jeghers and serrated adenoma/polyp. - Serosa; visceral peritoneum - Simultaneous; existing at the same time; concurrent; prior to first course treatment - Site; topography - Tumor; mass; tumor mass; lesion; neoplasm - The terms tumor, mass, tumor mass, lesion, and neoplasm are not used in a standard manner in clinical diagnoses, scans, or consults.
+Disregard the terms unless there is a physician's statement that the term is malignant/cancer - These terms are used ONLY to determine multiple primaries - o Do not use these terms for casefinding or determining reportability - Type; subtype; variant